NYC Accident Lawyer Answers Frequently Asked Questions about New York Accident Cases

 Question: I was seriously injured, however my doctor told me that he/she will not testify in court, and will not involve himself/herself in my lawsuit.
 Can I still recover money damages for my injuries?

 Answer: Yes.
-Even if your doctor is unwilling to cooperate in any way with your claim or lawsuit, we can obtain copies of the doctor’s medical records, as well as hospital records documenting your injuries.
+Even if your doctor is unwilling to cooperate in any way with your claim or lawsuit, our NYC Accident Lawyer can obtain copies of the doctor’s medical records, as well as hospital records documenting your injuries.
 Also, duplicate copies of x-rays, M.R.I. films, C.T. scan films, and other diagnostic tests can be obtained to further document your injuries.
 We can then have another physician review the medical records, diagnostic films and test results, and conduct a thorough medical examination.
 That physician can then testify as an expert witness on your behalf.

 Liens for State or Federal Disability Insurance Payments, Workers’ Compensation Benefits, Welfare or Public Assistance Benefits